What Is Homeowners Insurance?

 When something damages your home, you report it to your insurance company.
 They assign an adjuster to inspect the damage, determine if it is covered, and calculate how much to pay you.
 You receive a payment — or a denial letter.

 That sounds simple.
-In practice, the adjuster works for the insurance company.
-Their job is to settle the claim for as little as possible while staying within the law.
-That does not make them your enemy, but it means you cannot rely on them to find every dollar you are owed.
-The policyholder who understands their own policy and documents their own loss always does better than the one who waits passively for a check.
+In practice, the adjuster works for the insurance company; the adjuster's role is to investigate, evaluate, and pay the claim consistent with the policy.
+That does not make the adjuster the insured's enemy, but it does mean the insured cannot rely on the adjuster alone to identify every dollar the policy is owed.
+Policyholders who understand their own policy and document their own loss tend to recover more of what the policy contemplates.

 For a full walkthrough, see The Insurance Claims Process Step by Step.